lbain/lucybain/source/blog/2015/03-26-in-programming-what-is-an-object.md

 but only need to implement the `bark` action on the `Dog` template.

 **Object Oriented Programming** is a way of organising your code into these objects for ease of use, readability, and understanding.
-It's not the only [programming paradigm](http://upload.wikimedia.org/wikipedia/commons/f/f7/Programming_paradigms.svg), but it's been popular over the years.
+It’s not the only [programming paradigm](http://upload.wikimedia.org/wikipedia/commons/f/f7/Programming_paradigms.svg), but it’s been popular over the years.

 **Resources**